12 day expedition cruise from Colon, Panama, to Callao, Lima, Peru.

 Situated well within the tropics, Panama City has high temperatures (over 30°C) all year round.
 May-Nov is the rainy season.
 The city lies outside the main hurricane belt.

-Temperatures in Darien are similar, but the climate is weather, with 3,000mm falling throughout the year.
-The coasts of Colombia and Ecuador are similarly hot and humid, although you will be travelling in a drier season, with cloud cover but also substantial periods of sunshine.
+The coasts of Costa Rica and Ecuador are similarly hot and humid, although you will be travelling in a drier season, with cloud cover but also substantial periods of sunshine.
+Once you enter Peruvian territorial waters, the influence of the Humboldt current results in the climate becoming dry and landscape arid.

 Clothing and special equipment